 Or you are an assignee for the benefit of creditors or state court receiver who is selling a company’s assets pursuant to state law.

-Regardless of the hat you wear, you have business assets to sell; maybe an entire going concern to sell.
+Regardless of the hat you wear, you have business assets to sell, maybe an entire going concern.
 How will you fulfill your duty to market the sale in a commercially reasonable manner, to obtain the highest price you reasonably can?

 You knee-jerk to the newspaper ad.
 After all, it is common practice to advertise public sales in a general circulation newspaper once a week for several weeks leading up to the auction date.
 This will constitute commercially reasonable notice and is likely to help achieve robust bidding, right?

 Let’s step back through time, to mark progress and clarify the present.

 The total daily circulation of newspapers in the United States was about 54 million in 1950.
 The total daily circulation in 2000 declined to about 48 million, despite the U.S. population having about doubled since 1950.
 According to a 2012 Pew Research Center study, the number of Americans who had read a newspaper the previous day had fallen to 23%.
 In 2018, the numbers are more dramatic, only “16 percent ‘often’ turn to newspapers” for their news.

 It is reasonable to assume that the numbers will drop further among all readers, as people increasingly get their news online.

 Of the dwindling population of newspaper readers, how many actually review the “auction mart,” “legal notice section,” or whatever the section in which your ad will appear is called?
 And of those who do, how many of them will care that a widget company is for sale?

 The factual premises of commercial advertisement have been, and continue to be, transformed as: